wvbapp/wvbagent/README.md

 The system consists of two parts that MUST be used together:
 1.  **The Agent (Backend):** A background service that performs AI analysis, manages the local database, and provides a management API.
-2. **The "Web Visiting Breaker" Extension (Frontend):** A browser plugin for Chrome, Edge, or Safari that acts as the "Enforcer."
+2. **The "Web Visiting Breaker: WiseWeb" Extension (Frontend):** A browser plugin for Chrome, Edge, or Safari that acts as the "Enforcer."
 It checks every website you visit against the Agent's database and applies your chosen security rules instantly.

 ## 3. WVB Console: Your Management Station